 Paired-end sequencing is a remarkably simple and powerful modification to the standard sequencing protocol.
 It is nearly always worth obtaining paired-end reads if performing genomic sequencing.
-Typically sequencers of any type are only able to sequence a portion of DNA (e.g. 50-300bp in the case of Illumina) before the fidelity of the enzyme and de-phasing of clusters (see later) increase the error rate beyond tolerable levels.
-As a result, on the Illumina system, a fragment which is 500bp long will may only have the first 100bp sequenced.
+Typically sequencers of any type are only able to sequence a portion of DNA (e.g. 100bp in the case of Illumina) before the fidelity of the enzyme and de-phasing of clusters (see later) increase the error rate beyond tolerable levels.
+As a result, on the Illumina system, a fragment which is 500bp long will only have the first 100bp sequenced.

 If the size selection is tight enough and you know that nearly all the fragments are close to 500bp long, you can repeat the sequencing reaction from the other end of the fragment.
-This will yield two reads for each DNA fragment separated by a known distance I.e:
+This will yield two reads for each DNA fragment separated by a known distance.
+In the figure below the dashed regions represent the complete DNA fragment and the solid lines the regions we are able to sequence:

 The added information gained by knowing the distance between the two reads can be invaluable for spanning repetitive regions.
 In the figure below, the light coloured regions indicate repetitive sections of DNA.
-If a read contains only repetitive DNA, an alignment algorithm will be able to align the read to many locations in a reference genome.
-However, with paired-end reads, there is a greater chance that at least one of the two reads will align to a unique region of DNA.
+If a read contains only repetitive DNA, an alignment algorithm will be able to map the read to many locations in a reference genome.
+However, with paired-end reads, there is a greater chance that at least one of the two reads will map to a unique region of DNA.
 In this way one of the reads can be used to anchor the other read in the pair and help resolve the repetitive region.
 Paired-end reads are often used when performing de-novo genome sequencing (i.e. when a reference is not available to align against) because they enable contiguous regions of DNA to be ordered, or when characterizing variants such as large insertions or deletions.